 Russell’s harshest critics are his two young sons who are often the first to test out the quality of the designs he produces.

-A qualified secondary science teacher, Matt has spent 15 years working in residential outdoor centres.
-A passion for introducing young people and children to real adventures and exploring nature has driven his work in outdoor centres.
+A qualified secondary science teacher, Matt brings a depth of understanding to our training programmes.
+A passion for introducing young people and children to real adventures and exploring nature has driven his work in outdoor centres for over 15 years.
 Matt also taught in a number of schools in Sheffield and Rotherham, honing his classroom management skills and reasons to teach outside whenever possible.

 As part of LTL, GfL is governed by the LTL board of trustees.
 We have an active and highly respected Scottish board member in David Cameron, formerly Director of Children's Services for Stirling Council and president of the Association of Directors of Education of Scotland.
 David chaired the Scottish Government’s Outdoor Connections Advisory group, is involved in writing guidance for Curriculum for Excellence and chairs the Scottish National Parents Forum.